 KMBRC - The Kent and Medway Biological Records Centre collects records of Kent's bats and other wildlife.

 Kent Bat Migration Research Report In 2012 and 2013 a research study was conducted by BSG Ecology to establish whether seasonal patterns of bat activity indicative of migration are apparent on the Kent coast.
 In 2012 survey work was undertaken at Dungeness, and following interesting results, BSG extended the study in 2013 to include two additional sampling locations; Dover and Sandwich Bay.
 The static detectors were deployed in mid-April and collected in mid-November.
-To read about the results of the work, please follow this link.
+There is a report on the website linked above.

 Kent Underground Research Group - The Kent Underground Research Group carry out research into the origins, use and history of the many subterranean features of Kent and the South East.